pedromargolles/pyDecNef/README.md

-# fmri_neurofeedback
+# A Python framework to perform fMRI decoding neurofeedback experiments
-A python framework to perform fMRI neurofeedback experiments
+sdfgsfdg